 - Tea lights (Flameless)

 While your jar is drying, put a flameless tea light on the bottom of your jar.
 I used tongs to place mine.
-Then spread fake spider web into the jar, securing with a few drops of hot glue inside the lid or top and bottom of jar.
+Then spread the fake spider web into the jar, securing it with a few drops of hot glue inside the lid or top and bottom of the jar.

-You can use a straw or stick to push it down all the way to secure.
+You can use a straw or stick to push it down all the way to secure it.

-Now drop spiders and affix with hot glue in strategic spots.
+Now drop spiders and affix them with hot glue in strategic spots.

-The first picture is my light up jar and it looks equally awesome in a dark room as well as in the bright light.
+The first picture is my light-up jar and it looks equally awesome in a dark room as well as in bright light.